 When creating a B2B email marketing strategy, it’s important to understand how buyers use email throughout the buying process.
 Best practices for effective email campaigns are hyper focused on buyer preferences, content needs and current trends that leverage emerging technologies to improve the overall customer experience.

 Best practice #1: Personalize email targeting across channels and segments.

 Personalization is important.
 How important?
 As far back as 2016, 74% of B2B buyers were saying they’d switch brands if a company didn’t personalize communications with their business.
 It’s become increasingly important for B2B buyers to receive relevant, personalized emails that address their specific needs and meet them where they are in the buying cycle.
+It is crucial that you find the right marketing automation tool to fit your needs.
+There are many suited out there like Hubspot and alternatives.
+But if your B2B organization isn’t going to use that level of lead scoring and advanced all-in-one, you might be better off with lighter tool any Constant Contact alternatives that still have some CRM and personalization functionalities.
 Marketing automation tools, ABM platforms, and AI-driven technologies help marketers customize email content to specific buying segments and profiles by connecting CRM and sales data to intent/behavioral data.
 It ensures that the emails you send are personalized based on data-driven insight tailored to the specific buyer’s needs.